coderefinery/train-the-trainer/_episodes/01-intro.md

 > *Novices* and *competent practitioners* will be more clearly defined in the [next section](../02-teachingstyle).
 {: .callout}

->## Best software practices for whom?
+> ## Best software practices for whom?
->It can be useful to ask the question: *best software practices for whom*?
-CodeRefinery teaches *best software practices* derived from producing and shipping software.
-These practices are also very good for sharing software, though our audience will probably not need to embrace *all* aspects of software engineering.
+> It can be useful to ask the question: *best software practices for whom*?
+> CodeRefinery teaches *best software practices* derived from producing and
+> shipping software.
+These practices are also very good for sharing software,
+> though our audience will probably not need to embrace *all* aspects of
+> software engineering.
 {: .callout}

 ---

+## Goals for this workshop

-> ## Goals of this workshop
+> ## Goals for this instructor training
 >
 > - Give future instructors the **tools and confidence** to teach best software practices and tools.
 > - Motivate new instructors to take up lessons, remix them, and to contribute.